 Kerdora is a financial planning platform that helps you gather client data, analyze it across planning modules, and deliver personalized Guides to your clients.
 When you first log in, you'll land on the Clients page — this is your home base.
-From here, you can explore the pre-built sample client, set up your firm branding, and start adding your own clients.
+At the top you'll see a setup checklist that walks you through your first steps, and below it the pre-built sample client you can explore.

 Here's what to do first to get the most out of Kerdora right away.